Dreaming381/Latios-Framework-Documentation/Calligraphics/Getting Started.md

 # Getting Started with Calligraphics

-*Written by Sovogal – Edited by DreamingImLatios*
+*Originally written by Sovogal – Edited by DreamingImLatios*

 From damage numbers to simply labeling world space objects, text rendering is one of those engine features that we don't spend a lot of time thinking about,